 Present Situation: K-12

-With the first batch graduating, Boris asked Dr. Jocelyn pick on its impact on employability and industries.
+With the first batch graduating, Boris asked Dr. Jocelyn to pick on its impact on employability and industries.
 Some points raised by Dr. Pick are:

 - A lot of people are still saying that they won’t be hiring high school graduates.